agordillo/LOEP/README.md

   * Reviewer
   * Regular User
 * User Interface
-  * For admins: administration of the platform
+  * For admins: administration of the platform.
-  * For reviewers: access to evaluation tools and materials
+  * For reviewers: access to evaluation tools and training materials.
   * For third-party e-Learning systems.
 LOEP provide evaluation forms that can be integrated in the external e-Learning systems.
 * Learning Object management
   * Registration and edition
   * Ranking